flux-iac/tofu-controller/docs/use-tofu-controller/with-tf-runner-logging.md

 - For `Plan` calls made on the runner, error messages are sanitized as a part of the default configuration.

-For more information on configuring the Terraform Runner and its environment variables, please consult the documentation on [customizing runners](provision-resources-with-customized-runner-pods.md) within the Weave TF-controller.
+For more information on configuring the Terraform Runner and its environment variables, please consult the documentation on [customizing runners](provision-resources-with-customized-runner-pods.md) within the FluxIaC Tofu-controller.

 ## Logging human-readable plan